QwikDev/qwik/packages/qwik/src/core/readme.md

 Invoked when the component is destroyed (removed from render tree), or paused as part of the SSR serialization.

-Can be used to release resouces, abort network requets, stop timers...
+It can be used to release resources, abort network requests, stop timers...

 <docs code="./examples.tsx#use-cleanup"/>